Get the latest from TODAY

 When it comes to dish cleaning tools, kitchen brushes earn top marks.

 The long handle keeps hands out of hot water and the bristles shed moisture so they harbor fewer bacteria than sponges and dishcloths.
 But just because they’re more hygienic doesn’t mean these dish scrubbers don’t need to be cleaned regularly.

-According to green cleaning expert Leslie Reichert, cleaning those dish brushes is easy as 1-2-3.
+According to green cleaning expert Leslie Reichert, cleaning those dish brushes is a breeze.

 - In addition to daily washing, dish brushes that are used every day should be sanitized once a week.
 Do this by soaking the bristle portion of the brush in distilled white vinegar for a couple hours.
 Rinse, shake off excess water and hang to dry.

 This is also a good cleaning regimen for produce brushes, says Reichert.

 Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 TODAY does have affiliate relationships with various online retailers.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 This story was originally published on Nov.
 30, 2015 on TODAY.com.